Azure/blobxfer/docs/20-yaml-configuration.md

 configuration files are specified with the `--config` option to any `blobxfer` command.

+For an in-depth explanation of each option or the associated default value, please see the [CLI Usage](10-cli-udage.md) documentation for the corresponding CLI option.

 ## Schema
 The `blobxfer` YAML schema consists of 5 distinct "sections".
 The following sub-sections will describe each.
 You may combine all 5 sections into the